LucVermeer/OffTime/REPORT.md

 the WorkManager might delay certrain actions to optimize battery life or calculation power.
 As notifications are not very computationaly heavy, they are hardly ever delayed on most modern phones.

 ### The timer ###
 Whenever a timer is started a ForegroundService is started as well.
 With this ForegroundService a notification is made where the timer is shown.
 The timer is update on every tick so you can see how much time you have left every second.
 It is also visible on the lock screen so you don't have to unlock your phone and get tempted to waste time on other apps.
+The ForegroundService starts a timer of its own as I couldn't find an efficient way to pass the Timer from one fragment to the Service.
+This seemed to be the easiest way to implement this.
+On every tick of the Timer in the Service a new notification is pushed to the notification channel.
+Giving the illusion that the notification is updated every time.
+When the timer hits zero confetti drops from the top of the screen to the bottom.
+This is done with a simple library.

 ### Fragments ###
+Because the app had a very small amount of Activities and only few foreground functionality, I decided to replace the different activities with one main activity that could contain different fragments.
+This makes the navigation between tabs run smoother, as the animation that starts a new intent is eliminated.
+Also transition between tabs is faster.
+When the app is started all different fragments are made once and a BottomNavigationMenu is used to navigated between the three different fragments.
+It took some time to figure out how fragments worked, as I had never used this method for showing screens before, but once I knew how it worked it was fairly easy to use, and pretty similar to using normal activities.

+### Database ###
+I use an SQLite database for saving two types of data: data from the siestas and settings.
+The length, and a timestamp.
+The timestamp can be used to improve suggestions for planning Siestas.
+Also, a user can review his history in the app by clicking on the Statistics tab.
+Here users can see how many Siestas they have taken, the sum of the lengths of all siestas and the longest siesta taken.